Zettlr/zettlr-docs/docs/en/getting-started/migrating.md

 ### Workspaces Containing Your Notes

 Make a backup of the workspace folders containing your notes on your old computer.
-If you've forgotten where these live, it's simple enough to locate them by right-clicking a workspace in the Zettlr file manager and selecting `Open directory` from the context menu that pops up.
-This will display the corresponding folder in your computer's file browser.
-If you need to locate/back up an individual note file — one that's not part of a workspace, for example — you can likewise right-click it in the Zettlr file manager and choose `Show file` from the context menu.
+If you've forgotten where these live, right-click a workspace in Zettlr's file manager and select `Reveal in Finder/Explorer/File Browser` (wording differs depending on operating system) from the context menu that pops up.
+This will open the corresponding folder in your computer's file browser.
+If you need to locate/back up an individual note file — one that's not part of a workspace, for example — you can likewise right-click it in the Zettlr file manager and choose `Reveal in Finder/Explorer/File Browser` (wording differs depending on operating system) from the context menu.

 ## Migrate Your Application Settings to the New Machine